codrkoaz/codrkoaz/README.md

 I'm primarily interested in web development.

-Outside of work, I'm interested in 3D Modeling, Motion Gaphics and creating clothes.
+When I'm not busy, I'm interested in 3D Modeling, Motion Gaphics and creating clothes.
 I also play a lot of video games and starting to get comfortable on camera for my Youtube channel.

 #### Let Connect!
 <img src="https://github.com/codrkoaz/codrkoaz/assets/51058620/3e6ac763-b305-4a78-a652-6b04942145ac" width=40>